thorsten/phpMyFAQ/docs/installation.md

 The list of supported language classes is available in the class reference.
 Classes can also be prefixed with either language- or lang-.

-To disable highlighting altogether use the "nohighlight" class:
+To disable highlighting altogether, use the "nohighlight" class:

     <pre><code class="nohighlight">...</code></pre>